fenago/ansible-course/md/Lab_10.md

 localhost : ok=3 changed=1 unreachable=0 failed=0 skipped=0 rescued=0 ignored=0
 ```

-In the first task, we used the [command] module to execute the
-[uptime] command and saved its output in the [result]
-variable.
-Then, in the second task, we used the [debug] module to
-print the content of the [result] variable.

-The [debug] module is the module that allows you to print the
-value of a variable (by using the [var] option) or a fixed string
-(by using the [msg] option) during Ansible\'s execution.

 The [debug] module also provides the [verbosity] option.
 Let\'s say you change the playbook in the following way: